ManuRamesha/Object_Detection/README.md

 - **Feature Pyramid Networks (FPN)**
 - **RetinaNet (Focal Loss for Dense Object Detection)**

 These models are widely used for solving real-world problems such as image classification, object tracking, autonomous driving, and more.
-This repository provides an in-depth exploration and implementation of each model.

 ## Table of Contents
 - [RCNN (Region-based Convolutional Neural Networks)](#rcnn)